pavleta-taseva/js-flashcards/README.md

 * **Profile Page** - information about the current user, with the possibility to delete the profile
 * **My Cards** - a library of flashcards created by the current user
 * **Details Page** - a page giving information about a specific flashcard, with the ability to edit and delete
+* **Practice List Page** - a page where the user can find all the cards created by other users, but he himself wants to practice
 * **Create Page** - page for creating flashcards
 * **Edit Page** - edit created flashcards, their questions and answers